-3.2 Comparing MESI and MEI
+3.2 MESI vs. MEI Comparison

-Another important difference is the difference between the MEI cache coherency features on the 750GX and the enhanced MESI capability of the 7447A.
+Another important difference is that of the MEI cache coherency features on the IBM 750CX/CXE and the enhanced MESI capability of the MPC7447A.
 These protocols are used as a coherency mechanism in SMP (Symmetric Multi-Processing) configurations to indicate the relationship between 32-byte blocks stored in cache and their corresponding blocks in main memory.
-In an SMP system, some or all of the main memory is shared.
-Therefore, it is important to find the most efficient method of maintaining coherency across the caches and memory of the CPUs.
+In an SMP system, some or all of the main memory is shared, therefore it is important to find the most efficient method of maintaining coherency across the caches and memory of the CPUs.

-MEI refers to the cache coherency states available in the 750GX:
+MEI refers to the cache coherency states available in the IBM 750CX/CXE:

-- Modified (M) This block is modified with respect to main memory - Exclusive (E) This block is valid and only present in this CPU's cache - Invalid (I) This block is invalid with respect to main memory
+- M Modified This block is modified with respect to main memory - E Exclusive This block is valid and only present in this CPU's cache - I Invalid This block is invalid with respect to main memory

-An example of an MEI protocol operation is a dual processor SMP system using 750GX processors.
-The processors and CPU1 and CPU2 operate on a shared area of memory.
-If CPU1 loads a cache line from this area of main memory it is marked as Exclusive with the assumption that the cache has been flushed on both CPUs.
-If, however, CPU2 snooped the read request from CPU1 and already had a modified in its cache, then it would have changed its MEI status to Invalid and pushed the block into main memory causing CPU1 to wait for and then read the latest version of the data.
-Then, if CPU2 tries to read the data again, it must read it from main memory; and to make the situation worse, CPU1 may have since modified the data in its cache.
-If CPU1 did modify the data then CPU2 would have to wait for CPU1 to write its data back to memory for the CPU2 to access.
+It is best to illustrate the MEI protocol operation by way of an example.
+In a dual processor SMP system using IBM 750CX/CXE processors, we can refer to the processors, as well as CPU1 and CPU2, operating on a shared area of memory.
+If CPU1 loads a cache line from this area of main memory, it is marked as Exclusive with the assumption that we have flushed cache on both CPUs.
+If, however, CPU2 snooped the read request from CPU1 and already had it modified in its cache, then it would have changed its MEI status to Invalid and pushed the block into main memory, causing CPU1 to wait for and then read the latest version of the data.
+Then, if CPU2 tries to read the data again, it must read it from main memory and, to make the situation worse, CPU1 may have since Modified the data in its cache.
+If CPU1 did modify the data, then CPU2 would have to wait for CPU1 to write its data back to memory for the CPU2 to access.